ParallelMaths/parallel/pages/8-14-ma-kettle.md

 We have to work out how many £1 coins, each weighing 10 g, we need to get a total weight of 100kg.
 Now 1kg = 1000g, and so 100kg = 100,000g.
 So we need 100,000/10 = 10,000 of these coins.
 That is, £10,000 in money.

+(In fact, the current (2019) record for the world's biggest coin is held by the Perth Mint.
+The coin weighs one tonne and is made of 99.99% pure gold.)
 :::